 Day 2: Sunday Morning

-Since there are so many things to do in Detroit, its best to just grab a quick bite from the hotel before setting out.
+Since there are so many things to do in Detroit, its best to grab a quick breakfast from the hotel before setting out.
 After a quick breakfast of a muffin or pastry, head across the street and hop on the Q Line.
 For only $1.50, you can ride for three solid hours along the scenic Woodward Avenue.
 We hopped off at one the stops to visit one of Detroit’s finest attractions, the Detroit Institute of Arts.

 This is one of the top ten art museums in the nation.
-It offers 100 galleries of art ranging from ancient history to contemporary.
+It offers 100 galleries of art, ranging from ancient history to contemporary.
 One of “The Thinker” sculptures by Auguste Rodin sits in front of the museum.

 My favorite part of the Detroit Institute of Arts was the Detroit Industry Murals, paintings representing aviation, shipping, and boating by the famous Mexican artist Diego Rivera.
 The murals consist of 27 frescoes, all painted with unbelievable detail.